When it comes to food, Mexico will always top our lists.

 Today, Mexico grows most of the world’s papayas, followed by Hawaii, Brazil, and Belize.
 In Mexico City, you’ll find papaya used as a key ingredient in fruit cups topped with chile and lime, in refreshers like paletas (popsicles) or Aguas Frescas (fruit water).

 The word tomato comes from the Nahuatl word tomatl and this staple ingredient in traditional Mexican cooking also has origins in Mesoamerica.
 In Nahuatl, tomatl has a few recorded meanings, including “swelling fruit” and “fat water.”

 Spanish conquistadors who traveled to Mexico introduced tomatoes to Europe, which they believed were poisonous and instead grown for ornamental reasons before gaining edible popularity.
 Today, tomatoes are used around the world including back in their native Mexico.
 In fact, tomatoes are often used as the bases of salsas, which, btw refers to all sauces and not just the ones that come with tortilla chips.

 Also, you’ll sometimes see the word jitomate in reference to red tomatoes, while the little green tomatoes (wrapped in husks) are called tomatillos.

 Cook it in this: Shortcut Posole

-What are your favorite foods that come from Mexico?
+What are your favorite ingredients from Mexico?
 Let us know in the comments below!